SQL API Reference

 interface SqlExecuteResult<T> {

-execResult?: T[]; // Query result array (only present on success)
+execResult?: T[]; // Query result array (only exists on success)

 }